 Attendance below 93% – a letter will be sent to you informing you of your child’s current level of attendance.
 This is an initial acknowledgement that the attendance falls below our school target.

 If Further absences are seen and attendance remains below 93% – A second letter will be sent informing you that the attendance rate is not improving.

-Further absences are seen and attendance still remains below 96% (but more than 93%) – A telephone call or meeting with the Assistant Head (Inclusion) will take place.
+Further absences are seen and attendance still remains below 93% – A telephone call or meeting with the Assistant Head (Inclusion) will take place.
 The reason for continued absence will be discussed in addition to actions being agreed to support better attendance in the future.
 We may ask for you to provide medical evidence of future absences.

 If attendance does not improve – Following continued intervention and support over a term, a referral will be made to the Local Authority Attendance Officer

 If your child is unwell at school or has an accident we shall inform you as soon as possible, therefore it is important that we have two telephone numbers on which we may contact you or an agreed family member / guardian during the day.
 Please do ensure you are contactable.

 Whilst we discourage appointments during the school day, if your child does have an unavoidable appointment during the school day, a member of the school office team and/or the Class Teacher should be informed by email in advance of the absence.
 The child will need to be collected from and returned to the school reception area where a note will be made of the time the child left and entered the school.
 This is necessary to ensure the safety of your child at all times.